jfcloutier/karma_system/design_notes/acting.md

 2. Finding a workable plan for it to be carried out by its umwelt (with its sub-plans etc. down to effector commands)
 3. Executing it (stepwise and recursively via sub-plans,  down to command-defined "movements")

-A working plan is found by a CA only when, for each of the plan's directives (goals or commands to be achieved/executed), working plans are found by the CA's umwelt to achieve each of the goals, or the umwelt contains effector CAs capable of carrying out the commands.
+A working plan is found by a CA only when, for each of the plan's directives (goals or commands to be achieved/executed), working plans are found by the CA's umwelt to achieve each of the goals/directives, or the umwelt contains effector CAs capable of carrying out the commands.

 At any point in time, there may be multiple CAs attempting to achieve their own intents.
 These attempts may get in each other's way.
 Such conflicts are minimized, if not resolved, by executing plans according to precedence.
 Precedence is determined by the hierarchical level of the owner of the causal intent (higher-ups matter more) and by the priority assigned to the achievement of the intent.
-This prioritization is realized by predicting the execution of important goals before that of less important ones.
+This prioritization is realized by predicting the realization of important goals before that of less important ones.

+The CA eventually assesses whether the execution of a plan achieved its intended goal, or whether a goal or plan has become stale and should be abandoned.
+Effective plans are retained as affordances for later reuse, pre-empting building plans de novo.

 ## Definitions

 An *intent* is a self-assigned goal of the CA to impact one of its felt experiences.

-A *goal* is a relation/property, experienced by the CA or its umwelt, to be initiated, persisted or terminated.
+A *goal* is a relation/property, experienced by the CA or by its umwelt (and observed by the CA), to be initiated, persisted or terminated.

 A *command* is an action (spin the wheel, reverse-spin the wheel, etc.) requested by a CA of an effector CA in its umwelt.

-A *plan* is a prioritized sequence of goals or commands assembled by a CA to achieve either its own intent or a goal from a parent CA's plan.
+A *plan* is a prioritized sequence of goals or commands assembled by a CA to achieve either its own intent or a goal from a parent CA's plan (a directive).

 An *activation* is the predicted progress toward achieving a prioritized goal as part of a plan.

-An *affordance* is a pre-built plan for a stated goal and with an effectiveness score informing its reuse.
+An *affordance* is a pre-built plan for achieving a stated goal and with an effectiveness score informing its reuse.

 ## Acting and the CA lifecycle

-Acting happens throughout a CA's lifecycle.
+Acting happens throughout all phases of a CA's lifecycle.

 The CA repeats its lifecyle in a loop for as long as it survives.
 CAs higher up the hierarchy have longer lifecycles than lower-down CAs, which provides room for sub-plans to execute and realize the higher-level goals that spawned them.